niks290192/Interview-Preprations/ReadMe.md

 Arrange all necessary preconditions and inputs.
 Act on the object or method under test.
 Assert that the expected results have occurred.

+## What is the Test Driven Development of three simple rules?
+You are not allowed to write any production code unless it is to make a failing unit test pass.
+You are not allowed to write any more of a unit test than is suffucuent to fail; and compilation failures are failures.
+You are not allowed to write any more production code than is sufficient to pass the one failing unit tests.